 The sixth reason why you might not be accomplishing your financial (or life) goals or your other life goals is because you don’t have a plan of action.
 Perhaps you’ve written down your goals but haven’t broken them down into bite-sized, actionable steps that are easier to achieve.
 Another benefit to breaking larger goals into smaller milestones is that you can also celebrate your progress along the way.

 7. Lack of a support system.

-talking to your friends and family members about budgeting and about getting out of debt, but all you get in return are blank stares.
+The journey to financial freedom can be difficult enough but can become unbearable without a supportive community.
+Perhaps you’re talking to your friends and family members about budgeting and about getting out of debt, but all you get in return are blank stares.
 Sometimes folks just don’t get it.
 And that can be discouraging and demoralizing.
 It can be the reason why you give up and say, ‘Oh, well, I’m just going to do what everybody else is doing’.